 The Latin seclum could be used to mean people to have taken a separate stand, who differed with a regard.
 With the Latin ordo as a kind or body (of people), we can comprehend the Novus Ordo Seclorum as A New People (has be)Come, telling that some people have taken own stand for the recognition of their country and form of government.

 Ordo did not have to denote a linear arrangement, but it also could: moving through territories, Roman military happened to face local people, some in groups for welcome, some in battle formations, more or less as here, in the motion picture The Eagle.
 The people are not new to the Roman, they are Scottish.

 We might wonder why Mr. Thomson did not use the word populus, if he meant people (?)

 Paths have happened to diverge, for word sense and etymology.
 Today, we derive the words equal as well as adequate from the Latin aequus.
 In practice, adequate remuneration may not mean equal money, and equal money might be inadequate for jobs of different specifics.

-Well, and the city did not make as much or often a republic, as a practice at pretending a liberal government.
-Latin had words as AERARIUS and AERARIUM, for Roman residents who had to pay tax, but were not allowed to vote or hold offices.
+Well, and the city was not as much or often a republic, as a practice at pretending a liberal government.
+The word ordo had a dignified sense.
+The Latin law yet had words as aerarius and aerarium, for Roman residents who had to pay tax, but were not allowed to vote or hold offices.
+The regime conditions made business difficult, and gave no sense of national identity to the people at large.
 Without legal rationale, Caesars were able effectively to give death verdicts among any people within the military range.

-The Seal does not follow.
+The Seal does not follow the imperial Latin Virgil.